Perfume Making in Seoul, Korea [Sponsored by Trazy]

 We were to smell each essence she gave us and write down our impression, the type of emotions it invokes in us.
 For example, my first impression of cherry blossom essence is of flower and spring, while cassis fruits reminded me of sweet gummy bears.

-After smelling, we picked 3 to 7 essences that we liked to add into the perfume base.
-We could add 35 drops of essence into the base, and we get to choose how we like to proportion these 35 and drip them in ourselves.
+After smelling, we picked 3 to 7 essences that we liked to add to the perfume base.
+We could add 35 drops of essence into the base, and we get to choose how we like to proportion these 35 and drip them into ourselves.
 For example, with 4 essences shortlisted, these were the number of drops I have assigned to each essence: 15 + 10 + 5 +5.
-Lily of the Valley got the most because I like the scent the best and the name ‘Lily of the Valley’ is prophetically significant to me.
+Lily of the Valley got the most because I like the scent the best, and the name ‘Lily of the Valley’ is prophetically significant to me.

 “I am the rose of Sharon, and the lily of the valleys.”
 Song of Solomon 2:1